gabrielweyer/azure-functions-telemetry/README.md

     .AddCustomConsoleLogging();
 ```

-**Note**: Having to specify the name of the Functions is not great and something that will be improved later on.
+**Note**: Having to specify the name of the Functions is not great and something that will hopefully be improved later on.

 I also support Function Apps containing both HTTP and Service Bus bindings.
-You can mix and match the configurations above.
+You can mix and match the snippets above.

 ## What do I get?